 ODU Transit

-This use case assumes that the physical link interconnecting IP routers and transport network is an OTN link.
-The physical/optical interconnection is supposed to be a pre-configured and not exposed via MPI to MDSC.
+This use case assumes that the physical links interconnecting the IP routers and the transport network are OTN links.
+The physical/optical interconnection below the ODU layer is supposed to be pre-configured and not exposed at the MPI to the MDSC.

-If we consider the case of a 10Gb IP link between C-R1 to C-R3, we need to instantiate an ODU2 end-to-end connection between C-R1 and C-R3, crossing transport nodes S3, S5, and S6.
+If we consider the case of a 10Gb IP link between C-R1 to C-R3, we need to instantiate an ODU2 end-to-end data plane connection between C-R1 and C-R3, crossing transport nodes S3, S5, and S6.

 The traffic flow between C-R1 and C-R3 can be summarized as: